Top 5 This Week

 3. Wichita — Complete Metro at Affordable Price

-Wichita, with a metro population of 650,000, is the only full-scale metropolitan area in Kansas south of the Kansas City suburbs.
-The city’s aerospace manufacturing heritage (Textron Aviation’s Cessna and Beechcraft brands, Bombardier Learjet) creates a manufacturing and engineering employment base that is more stable and higher-wage than typical Midwest manufacturing.
+Wichita, with a metro population of about 650,000, is the only full-scale metropolitan area in Kansas south of the Kansas City suburbs.
+The city’s aerospace manufacturing heritage runs deep: Spirit AeroSystems — Wichita’s largest employer, with roughly 12,000 workers, and acquired by Boeing in December 2025 — builds fuselages and major structures for Boeing’s commercial jets, while Textron Aviation’s Cessna and Beechcraft brands continue to anchor a general-aviation manufacturing and engineering base that is more stable and higher-wage than typical Midwest manufacturing.
 The downtown’s River District development — a revitalization of the Arkansas River corridor with restaurants, apartments, the Keeper of the Plains plaza, and the Wichita Art Museum — has improved the urban core significantly from its previous appearance of a declining mid-century downtown.

 4. Manhattan — K-State Country

-Manhattan, in the Flint Hills of northeastern Kansas, is home to Kansas State University — the land-grant university that is one of the country’s premier agricultural research institutions and provides the employment and cultural base for a community of 57,000 that punches well above its weight in dining, arts programming, and community quality.
-The Aggieville entertainment district, adjacent to the K-State campus, is one of Kansas’s most vibrant neighborhood commercial areas.
+Manhattan, in the Flint Hills of northeastern Kansas, is home to Kansas State University — the land-grant university that is one of the country’s premier agricultural research institutions and forms the employment and cultural base for a city of about 54,000 whose dining, arts programming, and overall quality of life outpace what its population size would suggest.
+The Aggieville entertainment district, adjacent to the K-State campus, is one of Kansas’s liveliest neighborhood commercial areas.
 The proximity to Tuttle Creek Reservoir and the Konza Prairie Biological Research Station (an NSF-funded long-term ecological research site on preserved tallgrass prairie) provides exceptional outdoor recreation and ecological research access.

 5. Lenexa and Prairie Village — Johnson County Alternatives

-Kansas’s best residential communities share the characteristic of providing genuine quality of life at costs that allow household financial security — the ability to save, to build equity, to participate in community and cultural life without financial stress.
+Kansas’s best residential communities share the characteristic of providing genuine quality of life at costs that allow household financial security — the ability to save, to build equity, to take part in civic and cultural life without financial stress.
 That combination is increasingly rare in American residential markets, and it is the reason that Kansas’s quality-of-life story is reaching an audience that wasn’t paying attention twenty years ago.

 Frequently Asked Questions